First and foremost:

 Besides health I had a very good start into this year, having found my apetite for books again and very recently finished with the two available books of Paul S. Kemp’s Twilight War Trilogy.
 (And I have to admit my heart is longing very much for Shadowrealm.)

-First all started with Shadowbred Shadowbred.
+First all started with Shadowbred.
 The books very much starts where Midnight Falling leaves you.
 It was nice to read of Mr. Cale again honestly.

 I have to admit my personal hero of the story so far (and she will probably not have a lot of parttaking in part 3) was the daughter of the overmistress.
 It was a brilliant combination of drug addicted, mad-wo-man and scheming priestess of Shar.
 I really loved her in the book.
 (Erevis, Riven and the masklings were great as usual) and furthermore I like the falling paladin very much.
 It was a genuine scenario of a paladin falling, one hard to ignore and truly understandable.